tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 In GSQL, each query block (SELECT-FROM-WHERE) can be used to generate a vertex set or a table.

-- SELECT A Vertex Set Style: if a query block generates a vertex set, we can use it to drive subsequent query blocks pattern matching.
+- SELECT A Vertex Set Style: if a query block generates a vertex set, we can store the vertex set in a variable, and use the vertex set variable to drive subsequent query blocks composition via pattern matching or set operation.
 - SELECT INTO A Table Style: if a query block generates a table, we can output the table.

 We show both styles for each pattern class.